dmidlo/histdata.com-tools/README.md

 no-target diagnostics, and a decision section that says whether the full battery is safe, warned, failed, or has no matching targets.
 Safe and warned decisions include the next `histdatacom --quality ...` command for the same target scope.
+Every quality preflight also runs the data-free fingerprint contract self-audit and records its pass/fail status, bounded findings, standalone verification command, and explicit `fail-preflight-on-error` policy in the JSON evidence.
+If the contract audit fails, preflight fails before recommending a full quality battery, even when the cache sample and Temporal budget checks pass.
 Use `--quality-preflight-markdown-report PATH` to write the matching copy/paste-safe Markdown evidence report for GitHub issue updates, release handoffs, or operator notes.
-That Markdown includes command/config summary, package version, cache inventory, benchmark sample, ETA/rate, Temporal budget, source-artifact cleanliness, POSIX disk headroom, validation commands, and the explicit runtime-cleanup disposition for the local preflight run.
+That Markdown includes command/config summary, package version, cache inventory, benchmark sample, ETA/rate, Temporal budget, fingerprint contract audit summary, source-artifact cleanliness, POSIX disk headroom, validation commands, and the explicit runtime-cleanup disposition for the local preflight run.
 Pass `--quality-preflight-profile-preview-output PATH` when the same evidence bundle should include the resolved quality-profile preview used by the preflight.
 The preview artifact can be JSON, text, or Markdown via